 Outdoor Storage.
-A use where more than 50% of the lot is used to store equipment, vehicles, or other materials in an unenclosed area.
+A use not classified as Limited Outdoor Storage where property is used to store equipment, vehicles, or other materials in an unenclosed area.

 Impoundment Yards.
 An industrial use where a government agency establishes and operates a fenced yard or enclosed area where storage of vehicles seized by, and in the custody of, the government agency, are stored for retrieval by the vehicle owner or are sold by proper means by the agency.